 Clicking on the menu bar illustrates one of the ways in which MacKeeper makes itself difficult to remove or even stop running.
 There’s no Quit command.
 And it doesn’t want you to Force Quit either.
 So, to delete MacKeeper from your Mac’s menu bar, you need to:

-1. Go to your Applications folder and double-click MacKeeper to launch it.
+1. Go to your Applications folder and double-click MacKeeper to open it.

-2. Click on the MacKeeper menu on the left of the menu bar and choose Preferences.
+1. Click the MacKeeper menu on the left of the menu bar and choose Preferences.

-4. Uncheck the box labeled Show MacKeeper icon in the menu bar.
+3. Deselect the checkbox labeled Show MacKeeper icon in the menu bar.

 1. Go back to the Applications folder.